marcuswu/makercad/README.md

 Free CAD software by Makers for Makers.

 ## The Vision ##
-Build a software CAD that:
+Build a software based CAD suite that provides:

-1. library that constructs relative geometry
+1. Relative geometry construction (build features relative to what you've already built)
-2. Allows for parametric modeling
+2. Parametric modeling (model based on modifiable parameters)
-3. Allows for collaboration
+3. Collaboration on modeling (git pull requests)
-4. Allows for version control on models
+4. Version control (also via git)

 Long term goals:
 1. Build a code editor UI (a la OpenSCAD)